sanatonek/time_series_explainability/README.md

 ```

 ## Running the importance assignment baselines
 For running the experiments, you need to train: 1) The black-box predictor model and 2) the conditional generator.
-Run the folowing script to train the models for your required dataset (simulation, spike_simulation_spike, mimic)
+Run the folowing script to train the models for your required dataset (simulation, simulation_spike, mimic)
 ```
 ./train.sh DATASET_NAME
 ```